UT Arlington Mavericks

 The UT Arlington Mavericks (abbreviated UT Arlington, UTA, and Mavs) are the athletic teams that represent the University of Texas at Arlington in Arlington, Texas.
-The Mavericks currently compete in the NCAA Division I Western Athletic Conference in 15 varsity sports.
-The number rose to 15 in the fall of 2017 as the university announced women's golf will begin their first season of competition.
+The Mavericks currently compete in the NCAA Division I Western Athletic Conference (WAC) in 15 varsity sports.
+The number will rise to 16 in the 2026/27 academic year when women's flag football begins their first season of competition.
+The addition of flag football will also coincide with the WAC's rebranding as the United Athletic Conference, previously a football-only alliance between the WAC and Atlantic Sun Conference.
+UTA's WAC membership will accordingly transfer to the expanded UAC.
+When UAC expansion was first announced, UTA was the only member that does not sponsor (full-contact) football; the UAC would later add Little Rock as a second full non-football member effective in 2026–27.

 Jon Fagg is the current athletic director.
 Prior to his stint at UTA, he was a Deputy Athletics Director, overseeing daily administration and NCAA compliance for the Arkansas Razorbacks at the University of Arkansas.
 Fagg replaced Jim Baker, who led the Athletic Department from 2012 to 2022.

-General history
+History

 UTA was a founding member of the Southland Conference in 1963 and participated in the league until the end of the 2011–12 athletic year.
 They joined the Western Athletic Conference for one year before they moved to the Sun Belt Conference.
 They left the Sun Belt and rejoined the WAC on July 1, 2022.

 UT Arlington won the Southland Conference's Commissioners Cup three times since the award was first instituted in 1998.
 The Commissioner's Cup is awarded to the athletics program with the highest all-around performance in all conference events, including all men's and women's events.
-The Athletic Department finished within two points of the Bubas Cup, the Sun Belt's all-sports championship trophy, twice in 2014-15 and 2016–17, as well as a second place finish in 2018-19.
+The Athletic Department finished within two points of the Bubas Cup, the Sun Belt's all-sports championship trophy, twice in 2014-15 and 2016–17, as well as a second-place finish in 2018–19.

 When the school transitioned from junior college to University status in 1959, the schools athletic teams were known as the Rebels.
 Controversy would surround the name after a decades time.
 A series of events would occur that lead to a change in mascots to the current version.
 The Mavericks' name selection was made in 1971, predating the National Basketball Association's expansion franchise Dallas Mavericks' starting choice in 1980.

 The first women's programs began competition in the 1973–74 school year.
 Volleyball, basketball and softball were the first three programs, competing in the AIAW until the teams moved under the umbrella of the NCAA in 1982–83.